 Psittacosis, or "Parrot Fever," is a form of the Chlamydia bacterium that can affect all hookbills.
 The disease is highly contagious and can be passed from birds to other animals, as well as humans.

-Symptoms of Psittacosis aren't specific, but they include difficulty in breathing, eye infections, and inflammation, as well as loose, watery droppings and general lethargy.
+Symptoms of Psittacosis aren't specific, but they include difficulty in breathing, nasal and eye discharge, inappetence, and loose, watery droppings with general lethargy.
 Treatment is most often an antibiotic, tetracycline, which can be given orally or through injections.
 However, birds taking tetracycline cannot have calcium because of its effect on the medication.

 03 of 05

 Psittacine Beak and Feather Disease (PBFD)

 PBFD is a serious illness that can affect all members of the parrot family and has been referred to as "bird AIDS," given the similarity between the diseases.
 Although most affected birds are under the age of two years, PBFD can affect birds of any age.

 Symptoms of PBFD include feather loss, abnormal feather development, the absence of powder down (dander), and growths, lesions, and abnormalities of the beak.
 If a bird is showing symptoms, the veterinarian may do a skin and/or feather biopsy.